actfree/freerbeing/content/en/post/decency-is-solid-ground-to-walk-on/index.md

 ### Patanjali's Yamas:
 - Non-harm, consideration
 - Truthfulness, right communication
-- Non-stealing, not taking that which is not ours,
+- Non-stealing, not taking that which is not ours
 - Moderation, right direction of our energy/attention
-- Non-coveting, not covetousness
+- Not coveting, grabbing or accumulating

 The Buddha added:
 - Non-intoxication